open-toolchain/hello-helm/README.md

-Sample application packaged as a container
+Sample application packaged as a container with a Helm Chart for deployment to Kubernetes